China, Russia fear the US is boxing them in

 "We think the US-South Korean decision to deploy the THAAD missile defense system has seriously threatened China's security interest.
 For the region, it will also break the strategic balance.
 So it's completely understandable to see countries in the region firmly oppose this decision," Chinese Foreign Ministry spokesman Lu Kang said Friday.
 "China and other countries have to address our own legitimate security concerns and take necessary measures to safeguard our security interest."

-The announcement comes as the Korea Times reports that the country's National Security Office Chief, Kim Kwan-jin, told reporters that he met with incoming US National Security Adviser Michael Flynn and the two reaffirmed that THAAD's deployment will be moving ahead as planned.
+The announcement comes as the country's National Security Office Chief, Kim Kwan-jin, met with incoming US National Security Adviser Michael Flynn.
+According to Korean government representatives, the two reaffirmed that THAAD's deployment will be moving ahead as planned.

 The missile system is designed to take out incoming projectiles -- and has been cited as a way to potentially stop a North Korean nuclear attack.